Skip to content

 Opioid drugs work by attaching to the opioid receptors in the brain, the spinal cord, and in other parts of the body.
 This connection blocks pain messages sent from the body through the nervous system to the spinal cord and the brain.
 When someone uses a prescription or illegal opioid, the pain that they struggle with becomes manageable and, in many cases, disappears completely.
 Unfortunately, the effects of opioids are only marginally long-lasting.
 In time, the effects wear off, and the pain returns.
 This leads users to seek out larger and more frequent doses to consistently dull the pain.

 In recent years, regulatory agencies have sought to reduce the number of opioid prescriptions written by members of the medical community.
 This has led to a dramatic decrease in the number of prescription opioids available “on the street.”
-However, it has not led to the decline in opioid abuse or opioid-related death nationally or locally in Kentucky.
+However, it has not led to a decline in opioid abuse or opioid-related death nationally or locally in Kentucky.
 As the medical community works to reduce the number of prescriptions for opioids, those struggling with opioid addiction often look to replacement substances to satisfy cravings.
 Heroin has similar effects on the body to prescription opioids.
 Because of the shift in prescribing and subsequent drug-seeking, heroin use has increased nationwide in the last decade.
 In Kentucky, the rate of death from heroin overdose has nearly doubled in the last decade.

 In an effort to further reduce incidences of prescription opioid-related death, Kentucky enacted laws in 2012 requiring doctors and pharmacists to track narcotic prescriptions through a statewide database management system.
 The goal of these regulations is to prevent a practice called “doctor shopping,” which is widely used by those struggling with opioid addiction to obtain multiple prescriptions.